Governance & Reliability

 The field has consistently chosen capability over interpretability.
 That trade-off is becoming untenable as AI enters domains where the question of why carries legal, ethical, and safety weight.

-Mechanistic interpretability attempts to reverse-engineer neural networks from the inside (Olah et al., ongoing).
-Attribution methods trace outputs back to specific inputs.
-Probing tests what information is encoded in different layers.
+Mechanistic interpretability attempts to reverse-engineer neural networks from the inside;7 attribution methods trace outputs back to specific inputs; probing tests what information is encoded in different layers.

 Black-box performance is impressive.
 Transparent performance is transformative.